| Title: | Geographical Risk Analysis Based on Habitat Connectivity |

 Hijmans R (2023). terra: Spatial Data Analysis.
 R package version 1.7-46, https://CRAN.R-project.org/package=terra

-This function performs a sensitivity analysis across different values of habitat connectivity
+This function performs a sensitivity analysis of habitat connectivity across dispersal, geographic, and habitat parameters.

 For each combination of selected parameters, an index of habitat connectivity is calculated.